Elements-Agency/benjaminjyoung/content/artwork/aqua/index.md

 alt: The painting displays an artistic monochrome sketch of a wine glass with its contents in mid-splash, creating an elegant and dynamic fluid motion captured in a still moment.
 author: Benjamin J. Young

+progress: This was drawn with a water soluable pencil on some cold press wood pulp watercolor paper.
+It only took about a hour to test and do, and was a test drawing before continuing on to start [Drip](/artwork/drip).

 featured: false
 ratio: portrait